Project management

 4. How Do You Handle Payment - and What Happens If Something Goes Wrong?

-Disputes over money are the number one reason construction jobs in Belize go sour.
-Whether it's an upfront deposit that's too large, a lack of receipts, or no clear agreement on what happens if work doesn't meet standard - money conversations are where things break down.
+Payment misunderstandings are one of the most common sources of tension on construction projects.
+Whether it is an upfront deposit that is too large, a lack of receipts, or no clear agreement on what happens if work needs correction, money conversations are easier when expectations are written down early.

 • A good answer looks like: A structured payment schedule tied to project milestones (not arbitrary dates), a clear maximum on the upfront deposit, and some acknowledgment of what happens if work needs to be redone.
 30–40% upfront is generally reasonable for smaller jobs.